 Best hiding spots for AirTag (BT tracker):

 Inside the seat tube (the vertical tube the seat post slides into) offers a deep cavity on most bikes.
-On bikes with removable seat posts, tape the AirTag near the bottom of the tube above the seat post; it will not interfere with adjustment.
-Bluetooth signal penetrates carbon and aluminum without meaningful degradation.
+On bikes with removable seat posts, tape the AirTag near the bottom of the tube above the seat post; it won't interfere with adjustment.
+Bluetooth signal penetrates carbon and aluminum without meaningful degradation. the National Insurance Crime Bureau's [vehicle theft data](https://www.nicb.org/) provides additional context on this topic.

 Inside the top tube on hollow carbon frames provides a very secure location.
 Access requires a hole or grommet port.
-Not recommended unless you are comfortable with your frame’s internal cable routing ports.
+Not recommended unless you're comfortable with your frame's internal cable routing ports.

 Under a bottle cage is ideal for GPS trackers like Invoxia that have a purpose-built cage mount bracket; it looks like a normal bottle cage bolt and is essentially invisible from a distance.